Wide field beamformed observation with MeerKAT: Multi-beam observations with MeerKAT

 \subsection{Point source survey speed}

 The point-source survey speed achievable with beamformed observations with MeerKAT is dependent on the array configuration, sensitivity of the individual antennas, beamforming efficiency and the total number of beams that can be produced.
-We estimate the survey speed figure of merit (\textrm{FoMSS}) using equation (3) of \citet{Cordes_SKA_Memo2009}:
+We estimate the survey speed figure of merit (\textrm{FoMSS}) using a modified version of equation (3) of \citet{Cordes_SKA_Memo2009}:

-where $B$ is the bandwidth of the receiver, $N_{\rm{beam}}$ is the number of synthesized beams, $\Omega_{\rm{beam}}$ is the field of view of a single synthesized beam, $N_{sa}$ is the number of sub arrays, $A_e$ is the effective collecting area of the array, $f_c$ is the fraction of $A_e$ that is available, $m$ is the threshold of signal to noise ratio (S/N) for detection and $T_{\rm{sys}}$ is the system temperature.
-Currently, the FBFUSE beamformer may only be used in a single MeerKAT sub array making $N_{sa}=1$.
+where $B$ is the bandwidth of the receiver, $N_{\rm{beam}}$ is the number of synthesized beams, $\Omega_{\rm{beam}}$ is the field of view of a single synthesized beam, $N_{\rm sa}$ is the number of sub arrays, $A_e$ is the effective collecting area of the array, $f_c$ is the fraction of $A_e$ that is available, $m$ is the threshold of signal-to-noise ratio (S/N) for detection, $T_{\rm{sys}}$ is the system temperature and $g_i$ is the fraction of the peak of the primary beam gain at the position of synthesised beam $i$.
+The model of the primary beam was obtained using the \textsc{katbeam}\footnote{\url{https://github.com/ska-sa/katbeam}} package which uses a cosine-tapered field model as suggested by \citet{Mauch2020}.
+The gain within a coherent beam was considered constant in this calculation.
+Currently, the FBFUSE beamformer may only be used in a single MeerKAT subarray making $N_{\rm sa}=1$.
 Figure \ref{fig:surveySpeed_vs_antNum} shows the $\rm{FoMSS}$ for multi-beam observations with MeerKAT under different array configurations, numbers of beams and source elevations.
 Here we consider a simple array definition based on the incremental inclusion of dishes in order of increasing distance from the array centre.
 Initially, the $\rm{FoMSS}$ values increase because of the addition of the core dishes and the integrated FoV of the beams exceeding the FoV of the primary beam (here defined as the FWHM of the primary beam at an arbitrary frequency).
 However, as more dishes further away from the core are included, the beams become smaller and eventually reach a turning point where they can no longer fill the primary FoV.
 The array size that maximises the $\rm{FoMSS}$ for different numbers of beams and source elevations is provided in Table \ref{tab:suvery_speed_turning_point}.
-For a typical observation using approximately 1000 beams, we find that the optimal number of antennas to use for survey observations is between 33 and 42 depending on the average elevation of observations.
+For a typical observation using approximately 1000 beams, we find that the optimal number of antennas to use for survey observations is between 37 and 41 depending on the average elevation of observations.